Fedeloz/Voting_Bot/README.md

 # Voting_Bot
-Voting bot does web scrapping using selenium to vote i times
+Voting bot does web scrapping using selenium==3.141.0 to vote i times